-Adjustments for disabled relief, single person discounts, empty homes premium, and council tax support scheme etc.
+- i Adjustments for disabled relief, single person discounts, empty homes premium, and council tax support scheme etc. - ii Includes dwellings that pay 5/9 of Band D by virtue of adjustments for disabled relief.

 C2 Council tax benefits

 From 2013/14 Council Tax benefit has been localised, with each authority required to introduce its own scheme of discounts for taxpayers who were previously entitled to council tax benefit.
 This change is reflected as a reduction in the level of council tax income.
 Each precepting authority receives a fixed level of grant to its General Fund to compensate it for the resulting reduction in its council tax precept.